Blackburn: Demography

-There is a distinct contrast between different areas with ethnic groups due to segregation.
-Areas south and west of the town centre such as Ewood have an indigenous majority, with all wards in the area being more than 85 per cent White British.
-In contrast, most wards north and east of the town centre have an Asian majority, but also a small but increasing community of people from mainland Europe.
+In the 2021 census, the population of Blackburn with Darwen was 154,922, according to mid-2021 population figures published by the ONS.
+Blackburn with Darwen's population growth rate between mid-2020 and mid-2021 was 0.2% per year.
+Blackburn with Darwen covers an area of 137 square kilometres (53 square miles) and has a population density of 1,131 people per square kilometre (km2), based on the latest population estimates taken in mid-2021.

+According to the latest 2021 census, the population in Blackburn with Darwen is predominantly white (60%), with non-white minorities representing the remaining 40% of the population.
+The largest religious group in Blackburn with Darwen is Christians who account for 38% of the population.

+English is spoken as the main language by 87.5% of people in Blackburn with Darwen, and spoken either well or very well by 8% of the population.
+3.4% reported having poor English language skills, and the remaining 0.8% spoke no English at all.

+Ethnicity

 Economy

-As of 2007, the town centre was subject to a multimillion-pound investment, and Blackburn with Darwen Council have already made some refurbishments and renovations of key public places, notably the Church Street area with its Grade II listed classical style Waterloo Pavilions complemented by street furniture and sculptures.
-As of 2006, The Mall Blackburn (formerly known as Blackburn Shopping Centre) was the main shopping centre in Blackburn with over 130 shops and 400 further outlets close by. in June 2011, Blackburn Market opened in a new site under the shopping centre and opened six days a week (Monday–Saturday).
+As of 2007, the town centre was subject to a multimillion-pound investment.
+Blackburn with Darwen Council made some refurbishments and renovations of key public places, notably the Church Street area with its Grade II listed classical style Waterloo Pavilions complemented by street furniture and sculptures.
+As of 2006, The Mall Blackburn (formerly known as Blackburn Shopping Centre) was the main shopping centre in Blackburn with over 130 shops and 400 further outlets close by.

+In June 2011, Blackburn Market opened in a new site under the shopping centre and opened six days a week (Monday–Saturday).
 The previous market was based on the other side of Ainsworth Street.
 It first opened on this site in 1964, where there was a three-day market (Wednesday, Friday and Saturday) and the Market Hall (Monday–Saturday).

-The town centre was expanded by construction of the Grimshaw Park retail development (including Blackburn Arena) in the 1990s.
-The adjacent Townsmoor Retail Park and Peel Leisure and Retail Park are more recent developments.